susanBuck/dwa15-section-faqs/copy.md

-# September 10, 2014: Week 1 - Command Line
+# September 17, 2014: Week 2 - Git

 * [Link to live stream (when live)]()
 * [Link to recording (when done)]()

 ## Summary
-Why use the command line?
+Why do we use Github?

 - Working on remote servers is unavoidable.
 - Using command line tools will speed you up considerably and give you access to otherwise hidden folder information.